Coir substrate demand grows as India’s protected‑cultivation footprint expands

 Source: HD.com

-But Biogrow prioritizes supply‑chain resilience by anticipating logistical shifts, optimizing our shipping, and absorbing as much of that complexity as possible so our partners can get their growing media on time and still see relatively stable pricing." © Biogrow Substrates India On the crop side, Biogrow Protec continues its focus on cherry tomatoes, which remain a strong crop for premium retail and export‑oriented polyhouse operations.
+Coir substrate demand grows as India’s protected‑cultivation footprint expands Demand for coir substrates in India has been growing at an estimated 15–20% per year over recent seasons, fuelled by the rapid rise of polyhouse and hydroponic vegetable production, says Akshay AG of Biogrow Substrates India.
 "We also work with other protected crops gaining traction in organised retail and export, such as beef tomatoes, cucumbers, melons, and berries, by refining substrate blends for particular crops and climates and collaborating with growers on irrigation and fertigation strategies."
 He adds, "When clients tell us they're seeing more uniformity, cleaner production cycles, and less crop stress, that's how we know our premium substrates are delivering real value in the field."
 Growers often face inconsistent cocopeat quality, limited technical know‑how, and unreliable supply chains, which Biogrow India aims to address.

 Frequently Asked Questions